tjohnston-softdev/rsi-facebook-reach/readme.md

 >
 >\- Robert Rydefalk (Meltwater)

 When you ask the users a question, the goal is to start a discussion.
 Furthermore, participating in this discussion yourself reassures your followers that they are heard.
-You do not have to answer *every* single question or reply to *every* single response, but the important part is the interaction between viewers and providers.
+You do not have to answer *every* single question or reply to *every* single comment, but the important part is that interaction between creators and their viewers.
 The idea is to show them that as an organization, you are active, approachable and sensitive to their concerns.
 In return, users will be more likely to remain loyal fans and recommend it to their friends.
 Taking every opportunity to engage your audience is part of what keeps them coming back for more.

 It may also help to acknowledge shared posts.
 In other words, if a particular fan or business shares one of your posts, you should ‘like’ it so that they know you appreciate their effort.